fauzaanu/htmljet/README.md

 You can also run
 `htmljet snap https://example.com --all-levels` or `htmljet snap https://example.com -a` to capture screenshots of all levels.

-When all levels are captured, the folder will contain a folder for each level, with the screenshots of the elements at that level.
+When all levels are captured, the folder will contain a subfolder per level

 ## Installation